Things You'll Need

 Black and red fabric paint or markers (optional)

 Raggedy Ann dolls are classic toys that are fun and easy to sew.
 You can draw your own simple Raggedy Ann pattern in just the size and shape you want, or you can download and print a free rag-doll pattern from one of the websites in Resources.
 Just about any basic cloth-doll pattern can look like a Raggedy Ann once you add a face using embroidery floss, fabric paint or markers, and top it off with red yarn hair.

 Print a free rag doll pattern from one of the sites in Resources, or draw your own simple rag-doll head, body, arms and legs.
-Add 1/2 inch on all sides for a seam allowance.
 Cut out the pattern.

 Embroider, paint or draw the face on one of the head pieces.
 Add simple black circles for eyes and lines for eyelashes, a red triangle nose and a red smile.
 Add cheeks or other features if you wish.
 Let the fabric paint dry completely.